Communities

 Happens in

-Each partner is involved in establishing a strong connection and a deep relationship with members of heterogeneous and blended communities.
+Each partner was involved in establishing a strong connection and a deep relationship with members of heterogeneous and blended communities.

-How can we bring together dance, gender, personal stories and different backgrounds and knowledge?
+How have we brought together dance, gender, personal stories and different backgrounds and knowledge?

 Take a closer look through the map: